 Two leading Palestinian-American intellectuals discuss their new books: Rashid Khalidi’s “The Iron Cage: The Story of the Palestinian Struggle for Statehood” and Ali Abunimah’s “One Country: A Bold Proposal to End the Israeli-Palestinian Impasse.”[includes rush transcript]

-President Jimmy Carter: And the oppression of the Palestinians by Israeli forces in the Occupied Territories is horrendous.
+JIMMY CARTER: And the oppression of the Palestinians by Israeli forces in the Occupied Territories is horrendous.
 And it’s not something that has been acknowledged or even discussed in this country.
 The basic problem—

-Larry King: Why not?
+LARRY KING: Why not?

 Olmert did not give new ideas on some of the most contentious issues, including Israeli settlements and the status of Jerusalem.
 But he said peace would be based on the Bush administration’s position that any new agreement would reflect the reality of Israel’s annexation of large parts of the West Bank for its settlements.

 RASHID KHALIDI: Thanks for having me, Amy.

 AMY GOODMAN: It’s good to have you with us.
-First your response to this former U.S. President Jimmy Carter and his book.
+First, your response to this former U.S. president, Jimmy Carter, and his book?

-RASHID KHALIDI:I certainly couldn’t agree more with what he said on CNN last night.
-There’s no question that there’s been a blanket of silent for 39 and a half years and running in most of the mainstream media about what is happening daily in the Occupied Territories.
-The very fact that they are occupied territories, and that it’s been 39 and a half years, is never, never mentioned in most news reports.
+RASHID KHALIDI: Well, I certainly couldn’t agree more with what he said on CNN last night.
+There’s no question but that there’s been a blanket of silence for 39-and-a-half years and running, in most of the mainstream media, about what is happening daily in the Occupied Territories.
+The very fact that they are occupied territories and that it’s been 39-and-a-half years is never, never mentioned in most news reports.

-AMY GOODMAN: The fact that he’s an American President talking about this, is this unusual?
+AMY GOODMAN: The fact that he’s an American president talking about this, is this unusual?

 RASHID KHALIDI: Well, that’s why he got on Larry King.
 It’s very, very hard to get those kinds of words across something like CNN.
 It is important.
-I mean this is a man whose gone around the world and I think very ably represented this country in terms of, standing at elections, watching them, supervising them.
-And, I think he’s a man who has enormous credibility, though it’s amazing how the Democratic Party is twisting and turning on the issue of his book.
+I mean, this is a man who’s gone around the world and, I think, very ably represented this country in terms of standing at elections, watching them, supervising them.
+And I think he’s a man who has enormous credibility, though it’s amazing how the Democratic Party is twisting and turning on the issue of his book.

-RASHID KHALIDI: Well, the politicians who have disassociated themselves from President Carter, are all Democrats, interesting enough.
+RASHID KHALIDI: Well, the politicians who have disassociated themselves from President Carter are all Democrats, interestingly enough.

 AMY GOODMAN: Who?

-RASHID KHALIDI: I can’t remember each specific Senator or Congressman, but there was a lemming-like rush way from the President on the part of a number of them.
-I think because anything that is said against Israel arouses enormous ferocious emotional response among some people, and politicians are afraid of that.
+RASHID KHALIDI: I can’t remember each specific senator or congressman, but there was a lemming-like rush away from the president on the part of a number of them, I think because anything that’s said against Israel arouses enormous, ferocious emotional response among some people, and politicians are afraid of that.
 The media are afraid of that.
-And so I don’t think that we get anything like a balanced discussion of the issues.
+And so, I don’t think that we get anything like a balanced discussion of the issues.
 In fact, a discussion of the issues is what many people would like to avoid.
-I think that, that’s what the President himself said.
+And I think that that’s what the president himself said.
 We don’t have these things discussed in this country.
 They certainly are in Israel, as he said.
-They are discussed everywhere else, they’re just not discussed here.
+They’re discussed everywhere else.
+They’re just not discussed here.

 AMY GOODMAN: Why did you call your book The Iron Cage?